 We currently have the following job opportunities available, to apply, please use the automated form opposite or send your CV and a covering letter to: firstname.lastname@example.org

-Are you looking to join a fast-growing market leading manufacturing company offering an excellent salary in Cornwall?
+Are you looking to join a fast-growing market leading manufacturing company offering excellent career opportunities?

 Process Improvement Engineer, Development Engineers

 An exciting opportunity has arisen within this leading manufacturing company for both Process Improvement and Development Engineers to join its expanding operation.

 Reporting to the Senior Management Team, we are looking for graduate engineers to work with the area managers to assist in the improvement of existing processes and ensure the timely and successful introduction of new projects.
 Both roles require the need to identify new process improvement opportunities in the areas of performance, cost and quality.
 This is a role for engineers with an interest in both process and education, mentoring and facilitating a bottom-up programme of process improvement and new product introduction within the manufacturing team.

 These are new positions in the company, and will involve the successful candidates in the development of the roles.
 The following is a typical, but not exhaustive, list of the responsibilities of the roles and is open to development for the right individuals: